kerimkaynakcigames/Sequentior/docs/endvaluetypecalculation.md

 This sets the property value to the __Value__ and then changes it to its initial value again.

 ### Initial Plus Value

 This adds __Value__ to the initial property value and changes it to the calculated value.

+### Initial Plus Value to Initial

+This adds __Value__ to the initial property value and then changes it to its initial value again.

+This is useful for adding an initial offset to a property. e.g. if you want to move a UI element from -100 units left from its initial position to its initial position again, select this option and just set X parameter of MoveValue property to -100 and leave Y and Z 0 because we don't want to move in these axis.

 ### Initial Multiply Value